luka-j/stories/README.md

 #### Files

-The book is represented by a directory in the filesystem, which is obtained by a call to the `FileProvider#getSourceDirectory(String)` with the book name as the argument.
+The book is represented by a directory in the filesystem, which is obtained by a call to the `FileProvider#getRootDirectory(String)` with the book name as the argument.
 Directory name _shall_ be the book name.
 This, then, disqualifies certain characters such as file separator (and a bunch of others on Windows) and reserved file names (such as . and ..) as book names, so this _needn't_ be strictly followed if implementation deems this requirement is too strict.

-Current state is saved inside book directory, in a file named `.state`.
+Current state is saved inside book root directory, in a file named `.state`.
 It follows syntax described in the State section.

-In case additional metadata for the book needs to be specified (e.g. book title, if it isn't the same as folder name), it can be done in the .info file, following the state file syntax.
+In case additional metadata for the book needs to be specified (e.g. book title, if it isn't the same as folder name), it can be done in the `.info` file which is in book root directory, following the state file syntax.
 State loaded from the file is available using `.runtime.Book#getBookInfo` method.

-Each chapter is represented by a file named as `{no} {chapter_name}.ch` where `{no}` _shall_ be chapter number as a positive integer, starting at one, and `{chapter name}` is treated as the name of the chapter.
+Each chapter is represented by a file named as `{no} {chapter_name}.ch` inside source directory obtained by `FileProvider#getSourceDirectory(String)` (argument being the book name; it can be the same as the root directory) where `{no}` _shall_ be chapter number as a positive integer, starting at one, and `{chapter name}` is treated as the name of the chapter.
 These _must_ be separated by a space.
 Chapters are loaded in order of